-Greencore requires all new raw material suppliers to our business to be SEDEX registered and we will continue to bring existing suppliers into the scheme, progressively building SEDEX membership across our supply base.
+Greencore requires all new raw material suppliers to our business to be SEDEX registered and we continue to bring suppliers into the scheme, progressively building SEDEX membership across our supply base.

 We have extended the requirement for SEDEX registration to some categories of suppliers providing non-food products and services to each Greencore site.
 These include agency labour providers, caterers, distribution and warehouse services, security, personal protective equipment and consumables suppliers.
 These categories were included based on use of manual labour.

-Greencore's standard terms and conditions of supply, which are available on our website, www.greencore.com, stipulate that suppliers must comply with the provisions of Article 4 of the European Convention on Human Rights, which is an international treaty to protect human rights and fundamental freedoms in Europe.
-Greencore is revising the terms of its standard goods and services contracts which will issue during FY18.
-The revised standard goods and services contracts will contain a number of specific provisions, including (i) an obligation not to engage in practices that amount to slavery, servitude, forced labour or human trafficking; (ii) an obligation to comply with applicable slavery laws; and (iii) an obligation to provide information to enable Greencore to provide meaningful information in its Slavery and Human Trafficking Transparency Statement.
+Greencore has revised the terms of its Standard Terms and Conditions of Purchase which now contain a number of specific provisions, including (i) an obligation not to engage in practices that amount to slavery, servitude, forced labour or human trafficking; (ii) an obligation to comply with applicable slavery laws; and (iii) an obligation to provide information to enable Greencore to provide meaningful information in its Slavery and Human Trafficking Transparency Statement.